Apfelfrisch/data-transfer-object/README.md

     ) { }
 }
 ```
-You could construct this DTO with Attribute casting like so:
+You could construct this DTO with Parameter casting like so:

 ```php
 $dto = MyDTO::fromArrayWithCast([